Do not be daunted by the enormity of the world’s grief . . . you are not obligated to complete the work, but neither are you free to abandon it.

 CBSRZ sponsors quarterly community meal sites (also known as soup kitchens) preparing and serving hot and nutritious meals family style at meal sites in Chester on Sundays and Deep River on Thursdays in conjunction with the Shoreline Soup Kitchen and Pantries (SSKP).
 SSKP has weekly meal sites in Centerbrook, Essex, Deep River, Chester, Old Saybrook, Westbrook, Clinton, and Old Lyme.

-And for more information about SSKP, please visit www.shorelinesoupkitchens.org.
+For more information about SSKP, please visit www.shorelinesoupkitchens.org.

 SAC has been part of the Shoreline Basic Needs Task Force (SBNTF) since it was established in 2013, to address issues of poverty, including hunger, throughout our region.
 Through SBNTF, we have organized both locally and statewide, including legislative and administrative actions.
 We sponsored a community discussion and showing of the full-length documentary about hunger in America, “A Place at the Table,” and by 2014 had successfully ensured that all our river valley towns provide federally subsidized school breakfast and lunch programs during the school year.
 By 2015, we were able to establish summer meal programs for kids in need.
 We are also seeking to ensure that families and seniors are able to get fresh food by increasing the cooperation of area farmers’ markets.